 As he sat there sipping his bitter and waiting, Prokofiev wondered idly about the new type of aircraft that Center was looking for information on.
 Apparently, from what he was told, the Americans had a jet that could not be seen on radar.
-It was supposed to be only an experimental model, but some people in Moscow believed it was either on its way to Europe or here already.
-Moving it from the US to base in the UK instead of West Germany made sense.
-For one reason or another, Moscow suspected RAF Alconbury to be the base that the aircraft was likely at.
+It was supposed to be only an experimental model, but some people in Moscow believed it was on its way to Europe or here already.
+Moving it from the US to a base in the UK instead of West Germany made sense.
+For one reason or another, Moscow suspected RAF Alconbury to be the base the aircraft was likely at.

 He was not a pilot, and knew very little about aerodynamics.
 For these reasons the concept of an aircraft that couldn’t be seen was very difficult for Prokofiev to visualize or accept.
-It did not take much imagination to understand why such an aircraft filled his superiors with concern.
+It did not take much imagination to understand why such an aircraft filled his superiors with concern though.
 One invisible jet armed with a nuclear weapon could turn Moscow to dust in the blink of an eye, essentially decapitating the Soviet Union in one swift act.

 If that aircraft was here, Prokofiev hoped Lawson could confirm it so the KGB officer could get on with leaving the UK before the fighting began.
 He had no inside information about when the war would start, however, Prokofiev did not think it was going to be much longer.